tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 1998.
 {{< /callout >}}

+## Workshop

+This material can be given in a workshop format, ideally over one and a half day, covering several lessons and one capstone example.
+Please contact [Timothée Poisot](mailto:timothee.poisot@umontreal.ca) for more information.

 ## Contributing

 There are a number of ways to contribute.
 Before you start, please have a look